CNmarkhao/GitSubmit/README.md

-# GitSubmit submit by Mark.gu.
+# GitSubmit submit by Mark.gu